I am a financial economist and an Assistant Professor of Finance (tenure track) at WU Vienna.

 I document a new stylized fact: the higher the degree of institutional ownership (IO) in a portfolio, the more time-varying expected returns rather than changes in expected dividend growth drive its valuation over time.
-I argue that the marginal investors in high IO stocks are likely institutional and their time-varying sensitivity to the risk of holding stocks translates into time-varying expected returns.
-In my model, imperfect risk sharing between institutions and households generates cross-sectional differences in return predictability even among a-priori identical stocks.
-My findings help explain the weak return predictability of small and value stocks and postwar predictability reversals.
+Empirical evidence suggests that institutions’ time-varying sensitivity to the risk of holding stocks translates into time-varying expected returns on high-IO stocks.
+In my model, imperfect risk sharing between different types of investors generates cross-sectional differences in return predictability based on ownership, even among a-priori identical stocks.
+My findings help explain the weak return predictability of small and value stocks and predictability reversals of stocks and REITs.

 Read on here

-Implied Volatility Duration: A Measure for the Timing of Uncertainty Resolution (accepted at the Journal of Financial Economics)
+Implied Volatility Duration: A Measure for the Timing of Uncertainty Resolution (forthcoming at the Journal of Financial Economics)

 We introduce Implied Volatility Duration (IVD) as a new measure for the timing of uncertainty resolution, with a high IVD corresponding to late resolution.
 Portfolio sorts on a large cross-section of stocks indicate that investors demand on average about seven percent return per year as a compensation for a late resolution of uncertainty.
 In a general equilibrium model, we show that `late' stocks can only have higher expected returns than `early' stocks, if the investor exhibits a preference for early resolution of uncertainty.
 Our empirical analysis thus provides a purely market-based assessment of the timing preferences of the marginal investor.